natalieagus/50002/docs/Labs/lab1.md

 ## Digging Deeper into the Always Block

-These examples all use the same pattern and are created to serve as a mental model to remind you that everything inside is **continuous hardware**, not a step-by-step program.
+These examples all use the same pattern and are created to serve as examples to remind you that everything inside is **continuous hardware**, not a step-by-step program.

 ```verilog
 always {